Azure/communication-ui-library/docs/releases/creating-a-release.md

   prerelease -->|Create Branch| release prerelease -.-o|Create Pull Request| main
 ```

-Something that should be done is disable the `beta` checks on the CI if a `stable` release, or the `stable` checks if this is a `beta` relase.
-This is to ensure that any cherry pick PR's going into release dont run against the beta CI causing failures this is done by editing the [CI](https://github.com/Azure/communication-ui-library/actions/workflows/ci.yml) workflow Matrix definition.
-This can be done in this [file](../../.github/workflows/ci.yml) by editing the output `JSON` string to remove the `beta` flavor.
+- Manual step for now: Disable the beta checks on the CI if this is a stable release, or the stable checks if this is a beta relase.
+This is to ensure that any cherry pick PR's going into release dont run against the wrong build flavor in CI causing failures.
+Editing the [CI workflow](../../.github/workflows/ci.yml): Modify the output `JSON` string to remove the `beta` flavor for `stable` releases / `stable` flavor for `beta` releases.

-    TODO: Talk about bug bash
-    TODO: Talk about ARB
-    TODO: Talk about fetching back strings once ready.
-Needs its own doc for how to fetch back strings.
+## Step 2: Prepare for release

+Once the release branch has been created, we must make sure that the package we eventually off of the release branch is high quality.
+Towards this:

+- Setup a bug bash with the team to shake out any issues.
+See [internal documentation](https://skype.visualstudio.com/SPOOL/_wiki/wikis/SPOOL.wiki/31350/WebUI-Setting-up-a-bug-bash) for setting up a bug bash.
+  - Triage bugs found via bug bash and manage merging of fixes into the release branch, as described in section below.
+- For stable releases, or for "large" beta releases, we must get any API changes approved by the Azure REST API Stewardship board.
+See [internal documentation](https://skype.visualstudio.com/SPOOL/_wiki/wikis/SPOOL.wiki/27654/Scheduling-an-Azure-Review-Board-(ARB)-Review) for how to reach out to the API stewardship board.
+- We use a Microsoft-internal service to translate strings.
+Strings are sent for translation automatically for any changes to `main` or the release branches.
+But we need to manually fetch back and commit translated strings before release.
+This repository has a GitHub workflow to [fetch back translated strings](../references/string-translations.md).

+This step typically lasts ~2 weeks.

 ### Cherry-picking changes